General FAQs

 Is there a deadline to submit a transfer writing portfolio?

-Yes.
-If you are deemed eligible, the deadline to submit a writing portfolio is August 1.
+Yes, the deadline to submit a writing portfolio is August 1.
 Students who miss this deadline will be required to take College Writing in their first year of study.

 Who do I contact if I'm having trouble submitting my portfolio online?